Maudsland

 Maudsland demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The prevalence of common health conditions is quite low across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population (~4,842 people), compared to 52.5% across Rest of Qld.
-The most common medical conditions in the area are asthma and mental health issues, impacting 7.7 and 6.8% of residents respectively, while 76.2% declared themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
-Working-age residents are notably healthy with low chronic condition prevalence.
-The area has 7.9% of residents aged 65 and over (681 people), which is lower than the 20.4% in Rest of Qld.
+Approximately 56% (~4,877 people) have private health cover, compared to 52.5% in Regional Queensland.
+Asthma and mental health issues are the most common medical conditions, affecting 7.7% and 6.8% of residents respectively.
+Around 76.2% declare themselves completely clear of medical ailments, compared to 67.6% across Regional Queensland.
+Working-age residents have low chronic condition prevalence.
+The area has 8.1% (703 people) of residents aged 65 and over, lower than the 20.4% in Regional Queensland.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health